un-earthly/bookwise-prisma/readme.md

 ### Overview

-The Book library Management System is a web application designed to efficiently manage the inventory of books.
+Bookwise Is a Library of book store Maagement System.
+The Management System is a web application designed to efficiently manage the inventory of books.
 It provides features for user authentication, book categorization, book management, order processing, and user management.
 This technical document provides an overview of the project structure, its main components, and the routes used in the application, including the service files for each controller.

 ### Project Structure